ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-restore}

-Restoring from a backup snapshot creates a fully provisioned boot or data volume.
+Restoring from a backup snapshot creates a volume with data from the snapshot.
+You can restore data from a backup by using the UI, the CLI or the API.
 You can restore boot and data volumes during instance creation, when you modify an existing instance, or when you provision a stand-alone volume.
+When you restore data from a backup snapshot, the data is pulled from an {{site.data.keyword.cos_short}} bucket.
 For best performance, you can enable backup snapshots for fast restore.
-Using the fast restore feature, you can restore a volume that is fully provisioned when the volume is created.
+By using the fast restore feature, you can restore a volume that is fully provisioned when the volume is created.
+When you use fast restore, the data is pulled from a cached backup snapshot in another zone of your VPC.
 For more information, see [About restoring from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

 ## Am I charged for usage?
 {: faq}